 4. The Glock 43

-The Glock series of firearms are some of the most popular throughout the entire world.
+Even among the best semi-automatic pistols for women, the Glock series of firearms are some of the most popular throughout the entire world.
 Glock has made subcompact pistols before, but their focus has been duty-sized firearms.
 But Glock has now been paying more attention to the concealed carry market, and accessory manufacturers are also making more aftermarket parts for Glocks than ever.
 Their acknowledgment brought the world the Glock 42, but more importantly, the Glock 43.
 The Glock 43 is a single stack 9mm handgun with Glock’s famous polymer frame design.

 Glock pistols are legendary for their reliability, as well as their lightweight nature.
 The Glock 43 is a sharp departure from the Glock 26, which is its double subcompact 9mm brother.
 The Glock 43 is much thinner and lighter in nature.
 And the Glock 43 has a slimmer grip than other competitors in the polymer frame 9mm market.